 1. You should be prepared to pay for your visit, in full, at the time of service.

 2. We do not participate with, and are not “in network” with any insurers.
-If you are insured, we are glad to provide you appropriate paperwork, but you will need to submit for reimbursement to your insurance company.
+If you are insured, we are glad to provide you an itemized medical receipt, but you will need to submit for reimbursement to your insurance company.

 3. If you have insurance with a copay-only for office visits, the visit itself will probably cost you a bit more than a normal doctor visit.
 However, please keep in mind that there is a high cost to obesity and other metabolic conditions.
 Beyond the direct cost of yet another weight loss program, or diet products and supplements, there are also indirect costs that must be considered.
 For example, it is not uncommon for our patients to significantly reduce their medication usage, as well as need less medical care (both of which will result in a noticeable reduction in overall money spent).
 Also, in general, being healthier means less sick days or unpaid time off work.
 Finally, while not being something that you can put a price on, we ask patients to consider the value of feeling better and being well.
 What is that worth to you?